I’ll tell you what happened.

 I don’t know if I can.

-Rachel Kice is a multidisciplinary artist working in painting, writing, installation, and performance.
-Her work grows out of encounters with environment and lived experience, and explores what we try to keep, what we bury, and how all of it changes us.
+Rachel Kice is a multidisciplinary artist working in painting, writing, performance, and installation.
+Her work grows out of encounters with environment and lived experience, and explores what we try to keep, what we bury, and how it changes over time.

-Kice first gained recognition for her expressive live-painting performances with Nashville’s artist collective MuzikMafia, sharing the stage with Big & Rich, Gretchen Wilson, and other major American musicians.
-Her paintings are included in public and private collections such as the Tennessee State Museum, Warner Brothers, Sony, Berklee College of Music, and CAA.
-She has collaborated with organizations including TEDx, MusiCares, Emerson University’s Center for Contemplative Science and Compassion-Based Ethics, and Crocs/Hey Dude.
+Kice first gained recognition through live painting performances with the MuzikMafia, sharing the stage with artists including Big & Rich and Gretchen Wilson.
+Her work is held in public and private collections including the Tennessee State Museum, Warner Bros., Sony, Berklee College of Music, and Creative Artists Agency.